Lucas-C/dotfiles_and_notes/misc/Software_Engineering/Networking.md

+## HTTP
+- to check if a page exists without downloading it: use an HEAD request OR use an Etag + "If-None-Match" request -> HTTP 404 Not modified

 ## TCP
 - reception acknowledged, packets ordered
 - TCP's congestion avoidance algorithm causes the sender to reduce its sending rate by a factor of two when it sees a packet loss.